wilcoxen-courses/e110-github/README.md

 ### Submitting

-Once you're happy with everything and have committed all of the changes to your local repository, please push the changes to GitHub.
-At that point, you're done: you have submitted your answer.
+Once you're happy with everything and have committed all of your changes to your local repository, please push the changes to GitHub.
+At that point, you're done: you have submitted your answer and I'll be able to see and download it.

+If you haven't used GitHub before and are not completely comfortable with it, you may worry about whether or not the push worked.
+An easy way to check is to go to GitHub on the web and look at your repository.
+You'll be able to tell from the comments field or the full list of commits whether or not the changes are there.